 Taito：That’s exactly right.
 Getting into an MBA course is basically information warfare.
 Those who utilize a large company’s expense are likely to inherit the know-hows from those that went before them, but otherwise, it is difficult to reach to the right information.
 Also, the quality of the fellows you work together with is very important.
 The study abroad application process is as enduring as a full marathon, so having good friends to keep your motivation up will allow you to enjoy the process and to complete the race.

 Instead of residing, it’s more like Space as a Service for self-fulfilment.

 Masa：Exactly.
 Kenichi Omae once said, changing your residence, the people you hang out with, and the way you spend your time can lead to self-fulfillment.
 As the saying goes, Takafumi and I have grown remarkably from our experiences at Harvard’s student and family dormitories.
 And I think many people have had similar experiences.
 What we desire is for members of U Share to feel and experience this as well.
-Instead of the conventional way of paying the owner house-rent fees, it should feel more like monthly installments for opportunities to gain knowledge and opportunities, and a place to prepare for studying abroad and building an international career, all of which lead to self-fulfilment.
+Instead of the conventional way of paying the owner house-rent fees, it should feel more like monthly installments for opportunities to gain knowledge and opportunities, and a place to prepare for studying abroad and building an international career, all of which lead to achieving your goals.

 Online Resource Platform “U Plat” to complement real environments

 A real environment in which people can live together and learn together.
-And an online platform, “U Plat”, that helps accelerate people’s growth.
-In an era where it’s easy to mix up reality with the online world, we hope to provide opportunities for “education”, “career-building”, and “network-forming” on a global scale with the real environment of U Share as the core, and online services as a complement.
+And an online platform “U Plat”, that helps accelerate people’s growth.
+In an era where it’s easy to mix up reality with the online world, we hope to provide opportunities for “education”, “career-building”, and “networking” on a global scale with the real environment of U Share as the core, and online services as a complement.